-Next, they identified 8719 persons with a first hospitalization for schizophrenia between 1996 to 2014, based on no previous hospitalizations and no antipsychotic exposure in the year preceding hospitalization (from the Finnish Prescription register).
+Next, they identified 8719 persons with a first hospitalization for schizophrenia between 1996 and 2014, based on no previous hospitalizations and no antipsychotic exposure in the year preceding hospitalization (from the Finnish Prescription register).
 After hospital discharge, a 30-day definition period was applied to identify users (n = 4217) and non-users (n = 3217), based on initiation of antipsychotic use.
-1714 subjects discontinued antipsychotic use during the follow-up period because of rehospitalization, death, or the end of the study period, and were considered discontinuers.
+A total of 1714 subjects discontinued antipsychotic use during the follow-up period because of rehospitalization, death, or the end of the study period, and were considered discontinuers.
 Clozapine was used as a proxy for treatment resistance, and long-acting injectable medication as a proxy for poor treatment adherence.

-Subjects were followed up until the outcome event (rehospitalization or death), until they started using antipsychotics, or until the end of the follow-up period.
+Subjects were followed until the outcome event (rehospitalization or death), until they started using antipsychotics, or until the end of the follow-up period.
 Patients who discontinued antipsychotic treatment were matched to an antipsychotic user.
-For mortality analyses, antipsychotic nonusers were matched with patients who discontinued use after < 1 year.
+For mortality analyses, antipsychotic nonusers were matched with patients who discontinued use after less than 1 year.
 Antipsychotic use was modeled with the PRE2DUP method from purchases recorded in the Finnish Prescription register.4

 1. Takeuchi H, Suzuki T, Uchida H, et al. Antipsychotic treatment for schizophrenia in the maintenance phase: a systematic review of the guidelines and algorithms.
 Schizophr Res.
 2012;134:219–225.